 The other big risk of a weekend getaway is becoming overly ambitious when planning the itinerary.
 If you only have 48 hours in your vacation spots (minus travel and sleep time), you probably won’t get to see everything.
 Trying to squeeze everything in is likely to lead to sore feet and cranky co-travelers.

 So, how can you make a weekend getaway fun?
-This article has some great ideas, including staying close to home and choosing just one activity per day at your destinations.
-If you’re still using car seats, another bonus is to stay somewhere that is walking distance from food and entertainment.
+If you’re still using car seats, stay somewhere that is walking distance from food and entertainment.
 In our family, fewer car seat transitions mean lower blood pressure for me and fewer tears for my toddler.
 And that’s what vacationing is all about!

 I’m basing my calculations on a family of four staying somewhere relatively close to home for two nights.